monsoon-load-testing/monsoon/README.md

 ### Installation

-- run `npm install -g monsoon-load-testing` (to install [TODO: UPDATE NPM PACKAGE LINK])
+- run `npm install -g monsoon-load-testing` [TODO: UPDATE NPM PACKAGE LINK]
 - type `monsoon --help` to see all the available commands

 ### First Time Usage

 The `monsoon` command is run by inputting subcommands after the initial `monsoon` command, e.g. `monsoon <subcommand>`.

 To read the help text for each command, type `monsoon <command> --help`.
-This will output a short explanation of what the command does and how to use it.
+This outputs a short explanation of what the command does and how to use it.

 - `cd` to the folder in which you would like to initialize your Monsoon directory